Drinking Liquor Without Getting Drunk- A General Perspective

 SUBLINGUAL ABSORPTION.
 Alcohol is made up of unit particles called molecules.
 These are small enough to be absorbed by the blood vessels under the tongue.
 Considering other factors equal, there are drugs bigger than ethanol molecules that are administered sublingually.
 Don't hold the liquor in your mouth for long.
 Swallow it at once.
 Of course, it is not practical to hold hard liquor in the mouth considering the stingy sensation but with extra srong beer such as Red Horse, about 7% alcohol( a popular beer in the Philippines)it doesn't hurt.
 Try holding extra strong beer in your mouth for a minute each shot before swallowing and see if there is a difference.

 ABSORPTION.
 Drink when you have some food in the stomach and continue eating from time to time while drinking.
 The food will delay the absorption of the alcohol into your blood stream.
 Absorption is also influenced on how fast the stomach empties, the faster the stomach empties the faster the absorption of the alcohol.
 Foods rich in fat can stimulate the release of a hormone called enterogastrone by the duodenum.
 This hormone will inhibit the peristalsis in the stomach and thereby, decreasing the rate the stomach empties.
+TIME INTERVAL.
+Take time before your next shot.
+This will give your body time to metabolize the alcohol from the previous shot.
+As mentioned above, the rate of metabolism of alcohol by the body ranges about 12 - 30 mg/dL (Timberlake, 2010).
+You can delay the time by engaging in conversation with your friends or by going to the dance floor.

 There are other factors that influence a person from becoming drunk.
 Here are some: